 July 3: Book launch: “Chalk Tracks” by Gina Challen, twice contributor to New Short Stories

-Willesden Herald New Short Stories 11 is available from Book Depository, Amazon (UK), Amazon.com and other booksellers.
+Willesden Herald New Short Stories 11 is available from High Street Bookshops Online as well as Amazon (UK), Amazon.com and other booksellers.
 Link: More details including author pictures and profiles.